domain7/sassyplate/readme.md

 * SASS: [http://sass-lang.com](http://sass-lang.com)
 * Compass: [http://compass-style.org](http://compass-style.org)

+## Location of directory to watch

+The watched directory should be the theme directory, with your stylesheet directory being a child of that.

 ## screen.scss

 This file is your main compiled stylesheet, and screen.css should be included by your document.